 Why it Works

-Focusing in on the importance of family is a tried and true approach in holiday advertising and Chevrolet does a great job of it with this ad.
+This type of heartwarming message is a tried and true approach in holiday advertising, and Toyota does a great job of it with this ad.

 What are the holidays for if not for feeling nostalgic and sentimental?
 Toyota really doubled down on a trip down memory lane in their charming and whimsical holiday spot.